 Since this is a cooperative agreement, NIDDK will ultimately have substantive scientific involvement with the proposed project.
 NIDDK will need sufficient time to thoroughly consider the proposed study.
 It is the Institute’s experience that applications for multi-center clinical studies may be scientifically meritorious but often need further work before they are ready for submission.
 Allowing as much time as possible for the consultation process will allow time for revisions, should they need to be made.

 Your written request for prior consultation should be as succinct as possible.
 The details included in your letter may vary depending on the type of study planned (e.g., epidemiology study, drug trial, behavior intervention).
 Generally, the letter should include the following items:

 - Date of Proposed Submission

 - Primary institution

 - Summary of study protocol, including flow diagram depicting study

 - Summary of safety/risk issues

-- Proposed start date, duration, and timeline of the clinical trial
+- Proposed start date, duration, and timeline of the clinical trial or clinical study

 - Estimated sample size including brief power calculation